kthrog/LIS-546-guest-lecture/files/resources.md

 - Kade Killary, Medium | [Command Line Tricks for Data Scientists](https://medium.com/@kadek/command-line-tricks-for-data-scientists-c98e0abe5da)

 ## Learning Lab:
+**Access open biomedical data and try out programmatic clients with Synapse:**
 - [Synapse](https://www.synapse.org/)* | [Docs](https://docs.synapse.org/) + [Clients](https://docs.synapse.org/articles/api_documentation.html)

 **Data portals built on Synapse:**
 - [Alzheimer's Disease Data Portal](https://adknowledgeportal.synapse.org/)
 - [Neurofibromatosis Data Portal](https://nf.synapse.org/)

+**Or: document your own data curation workflow for your class project:**
+- Identify a part of your project that has a series of steps that could be repeated by someone else and document them
+- Work with a partner to ensure its repeatable for and sensible to someone other than yourself!

 ## References: